 A lightning-fast linebacker whose relentless energy and emotional play became a defining heartbeat for every defense he joined.

-Kwon Alexander plays football with his heart on his sleeve and his motor in overdrive.
-Drafted in the fourth round out of LSU, he immediately silenced doubters by becoming a defensive centerpiece for the Tampa Bay Buccaneers, earning a Pro Bowl selection in just his second season with a league-leading tackle count.
-His game is built on explosive sideline-to-sideline speed and a palpable, emotional ferocity that galvanizes teammates.
-This intensity was tragically underscored when he played a legendary game just days after his brother's death, a performance that transcended sport.
-While injuries have shaped his journey, leading him through stints with several NFL teams, Alexander's impact is never just statistical.
-Wherever he lands, he injects a culture of passion and resilience, proving that a defender's spirit can be as valuable as his physical gifts.
+Kwon Alexander earned a Pro Bowl selection in his second NFL season with a league-leading tackle count.
+Drafted in the fourth round out of LSU, he became a defensive centerpiece for the Tampa Bay Buccaneers.
+His game relies on explosive sideline-to-sideline speed and emotional ferocity that galvanizes teammates.
+Days after his brother's death, he played a game that underscored his intensity.
+Injuries have shaped his journey through stints with several NFL teams, but Alexander's impact is never just statistical.
+Wherever he lands, he injects a culture of passion and resilience, proving a defender's spirit as valuable as physical gifts.

 1981–1996